isomerpages/mci-pac/index.md

 ---
 layout: homepage
 title: MCI PAC Online
-description: "PAC Online is an online platform for media organisations and media personnel to apply for Press Accreditation. "
+description: PAC Online is an online platform for media organisations and media personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
 notification: PAC Online will be undergoing scheduled maintenance from 10 Feb